Discover the Festival Murals & Artists

 About the Mural

-This mural expresses the artist’s emotions on the melting of the ice sheets at the North Pole and depicts a significant impact on the polar bear family.
+This mural expresses the artist’s emotions about the melting of the ice sheets at the North Pole by depicting its significant impact on polar bears as a species.
 Kolab wants people to consider that the climate is changing and to cooperate in order to benefit both humans and animals.

 About the Artist